Toying with Play Doh

 That’s the first thing these toys have going for them.
 They come in a bucket.
 You can toss every piece back in the bucket willy nilly at clean up time and they all fit without a hassle.
 That means you can give your kids, even your two year old, that task, while you spend the next couple of hours of your life picking up every little bit of dough attached to anything but the ball of dough or the toys.

-Next, all the toys can be easily parted from the dough, even after it dries to a crisp.
+Next, all the toys in this awesome numbers set can be easily parted from the dough, even after it dries to a crisp.
 Unlike some toys, if the dough dries in them, you might as well toss the entire thing and start fresh.
 Even the hollow rolling tubes, which my kids love to squish full of Play-Doh, have smooth sides and the dough comes right out, moist or caked on.
 The number cut outs help my kids learn numbers and the set includes all the basic – roller, mat, and shape molds – in cute packing, bright colors, and dishwasher and kid friendly material.
 The bright color also helps you spot the errant toy when it relocates under the couch in an effort to avoid your kids’ enthusiasm or your overzealous clean up.

 All three of my kids still love to play with this stuff, so it clearly lasts for the long haul – much longer than I’d like.
 But at least with some quality toys, it’s worth the hassle.